aparna-vasiraju/java-observability-platform/README.md

 # Java Observability Platform on Kubernetes

-A hands-on cloud-native SRE portfolio project demonstrating end-to-end observability for a Java application running on Kubernetes — built with Terraform, Prometheus, Grafana, and Dynatrace.
+A hands-on cloud-native SRE project demonstrating end-to-end observability for a Java application running on Kubernetes — built with Terraform, Prometheus, Grafana, and Dynatrace.